dproctor/katie-doug-wedding-site/schedule.md

 # Schedule

-Please check back closer to the wedding for a complete schedule.
+We anticipate an early afternoon ceremony on Saturday.
+Please check back in January for a more detailed weekend schedule.